 If a security key change is required, this is performed through a synchronous SCG reconfiguration procedure towards the UE involving random access on PSCell and a security key change, during which the MAC entity configured for SCG is reset and RLC configured for SCG is re-established regardless of the bearer type(s) established on SCG.
 For SN terminated bearers, PDCP is re-established.
 In EN-DC and NGEN-DC, to perform this procedure within the same SN, the SN Modification procedure as described in section 10.3 is used, setting the PDCP Change Indication to indicate that a S-KgNB update is required when the procedure is initiated by the SN or including the SgNB Security Key / SN Security Key when the procedure is initiated by the MN.

-Editor's note: The use and setting of the PDCP Change Indication for all the MR-DC options is still FFS.